Fiction Books: Is Fiction Real? How does Fiction Influence Reality?

 From fairy tales to science fiction to comic book heroes, storytelling in all forms captures the imaginations and emotions of readers.
 It can also engage people's minds and enlighten them to social concerns in a way that reality often can't.
-Cultural values, societal fears and current events are all ways fiction provides a mirror for real life.
+Cultural values, societal fears and current events are all ways fiction provides a mirror for real life and the issues experienced in the real world.

 A Cultural Craft

 From the time they are children, readers learn about their culture through stories, states Leoné Tiemensma of South Africa's Midrand Graduate Institute.
 Fairy tales, folk tales and music are often the vehicles that teach children the values, behavioral preferences and ideologies of their culture.
-Fiction can provide young readers with a reflection of their own experiences and lives, letting them develop an emotional connection with characters like them.
-This can motivate them toward pride not only in their cultural heritage, but greater self-esteem and respect for others as they live out the stories' values in their own lives.
+Reading fiction can provide young readers with a reflection of their own experiences and lives, letting them develop an emotional connection with characters like them.
+This effect of fiction books can motivate them toward pride not only in their cultural heritage, but greater self-esteem and respect for others as they live out the stories' values in their own lives.

 Fictional Stories, Real Fears